CiottiGiorgio/Algorand-Wallet-Manager/README.md

 ![alt text](Screenshots/main_window.png)

+### Standalone versions
+The user will find a version for each platform of this application that does not require having a Python interpreter and installed packages.

 ### File structure
 main.py is the file that runs the application.
-ui_compile.py is the file that searches for any .ui file and then compiles it into a python file that represents the interface.
+ui&rcc_compile.py is the file that searches for any .ui or .qrc file and then compiles it into a python (a GUI class or a resource file).

 ### Requirements
 * Python 3